FAQ

 How many traps should be set?

-Success rate or catch rate is often determined by proper location selection and trap placement.
+The success rate or catch rate is often determined by proper trap placement location.
 Most residential homeowners with relatively small lots can set 2 - 4 traps.
 If you have a larger property, an acreage or agricultural setting with a moderate to high level of infestation, you might need many more traps.
 Professionals often carry hundreds of traps.

 Is it advised to weather a trap before using it?

-Moles have a keen sense of smell so using traps covered in oil or other contaminants is not a very wise idea.
+Moles have a keen sense of smell so using traps covered in oil or other contaminants is not a wise idea.
 The MoleSlayer's purchased in new condition are relatively free of such contaminants and will catch moles right out of the box.
-We always suggest wearing nitrile coated gloves which will help with scent control but more importantly keep your hands clean!
+We always suggest wearing nitrile-coated gloves which will help with scent control but more importantly keep your hands clean!

 How often should I check the traps?